Targeet/MemoryCraft/README.md

 CREDITS

-Every image and sound in this project is not mine, i got everything online and here are some of the sources.
+Every image and sound in this project are not mine, i got everything online and here are some of the sources.

 Main menu title: https://textcraft.net
 Cards images: https://minecraftfaces.com